 Hello!
-My name’s Flora, and I’m Radio Lingua’s Content Production Assistant.
-I’ve been working with Radio Lingua since October 2016, when I started as an intern during my 5th and final year of university.
-I studied French and Spanish at the University of Glasgow, and started working full-time for Radio Lingua when I graduated last summer.
+My name’s Flora, and I’m Radio Lingua’s Digital Communications and Content Executive.
+I’ve been working with Radio Lingua since October 2016, when I started as an intern during my final year of university.
+I studied French and Spanish at the University of Glasgow, and started working full-time for Radio Lingua when I graduated.

 What is your role in Coffee Break?

-Along with Kristina, our Content Marketing Assistant, I help to create, organise and manage all of the content we produce, whether that be coming up with social media posts, or helping to create new language learning materials.
+Among other things, I help to create, organise and manage all of the content we produce, whether that be coming up with social media posts, or helping with the creation of new language learning materials.
 I also play a role in customer support and help with various admin tasks.
 My job is extremely varied and I learn new things all the time.
-On any one day, I might be in the recording studio with Spanish and Italian native speakers in the morning, and then copywriting and replying to tweets from the Coffee Break community in the afternoon.
+On any one day, I might be transcribing Spanish interviews for a new podcast, and then replying to tweets from the Coffee Break community.
+I’ve also been involved in internship recruitment processes, and managing and setting weekly tasks for teams of interns each year.

 What experience have you had speaking and learning other languages?

 I was interested in French from a young age because my family moved to Brussels for 3 years when I was three.
 Being surrounded by different languages at that age is definitely what led me to pursue them further.
 I loved my French classes all the way through school and also tried my hand at German for one year.
 When I left school, I decided to keep studying French at university, and also took up Spanish as a total beginner.
-As part of my degree, I spent one year studying translation and interpreting in Granada, Spain and 4 months working in Montpellier in an English centre, which were both fantastic opportunities for improving my Spanish and French.
+As part of my degree, I spent one year studying Translation and Interpreting in Granada, Spain and 4 months working in Montpellier in an English centre, both of which were fantastic opportunities for improving my Spanish and French.
+I also recently started going to a beginners Italian class, which I’ve really enjoyed because it’s just been for fun.

 What are your favourite memories of working with RLN?

-I really enjoyed helping with our 2017-18 internship recruitment process, which involved speaking to students at my old university, presenting at our information sessions and asking questions in the interviews.
-Kristina and I have worked closely with all of the interns this year, so it’s been nice to see the whole process come ‘full circle’, as we both took part in the internship the year before.
-We’ve also just launched the Coffee Break Reading Club, which we first started working on as interns, so it’s been great to have been involved in that from start to finish.
+I really enjoyed helping with our internship recruitment processes, which involved speaking to students at my old university, presenting at our information sessions and asking questions in the interviews.
+Kristina and I have worked closely with all of the interns this year, so it’s been nice to see the whole process come ‘full circle’, as we both took part in the internship too.
+We also launched the Coffee Break Reading Club, which we first started working on as interns, so it’s been great to have been involved in that from start to finish.

 Another great memory is the work trip to Spain in September 2017 with Mark and Kristina, which I enjoyed so much that I accidentally referred to it as a ‘holiday’ one evening!
-We were in Spain to record new content for our forthcoming En Marcha series, visiting places in the Málaga region and chatting to locals.
+We were in Spain to record new content for our En Marcha series, visiting places in the Málaga region and chatting to locals.
 It was my job to get in contact with potential interviewees via email in Spanish and to create an interview schedule for the week so that we knew who we were seeing each day.
 I also learned how to record professional video and audio footage, conducted an interview in Spanish with an art expert from the Pompidou Centre in Málaga, and went on a food tour around the city.
-It was a great week and I’m looking forward to seeing how all of the content we recorded that week comes together when En Marcha is published later this year.
+It was a great week and I’ve since enjoyed coordinating the production of the series and seeing how many people have listened to the podcast and how much they’ve been enjoying it.

 Where would your ideal coffee break be, and with whom?